-Comparison Proposed CHPE Project Factor/ Resource Area Lake Champlain Segment Overland Segment Hudson River Segment New York City Metropolitan Area Segment No Action Alternative Wetlands Construction/Operations: None expected. construction: Localized potential for non-significant impacts on 67.4 acres (27.3 hectares) of wetlands; potential habitat disturbance; Significant, permanent change from wetland forest to scrubshrub habitat in some areas resulting in habitat degradation and loss.
+Comparison Proposed CHPE Project Factor/ Resource Area Lake Champlain Segment Overland Segment Hudson River Segment New York City Metropolitan Area Segment No Action Alternative Wetlands Construction/Operations: None expected.
+Construction: Localized potential for habitat disturbance; non-significant impacts on 67.4 acres (27.3 hectares) of wetlands, including 16.2 acres (6.6 hectares) of forested wetlands and 51.2 acres (20.7 hectares) of non-forested wetlands; and significant, permanent change on 10.2 acres (4.1 hectares) of wetlands, including 2.0 acres (0.8 hectares) of forested wetlands that would be converted to scrub-shrub wetlands, and on 8.3 acres (3.4 hectares) of non-forested wetlands resulting in habitat degradation and loss.
 Operations: Non-significant impacts from operations because heat would dissipate well below the water surface.
 Periodic vegetation maintenance in transmission line ROW would compact vegetation and soils and result in temporary fugitive dust impacts.
 Emergency repair impacts would be shorter-term and more localized than those from construction.
-Construction: Localized potential for non-significant impacts on 0.8 acres (0.3 hectares) of wetlands including one brook under which the transmission line would be installed, potentially resulting in habitat disturbance.
+Construction: Localized potential for non-significant impacts on 0.03 acres (0.01 hectares) of wetlands including one brook under which the transmission line would be installed, potentially resulting in habitat disturbance.
 Operations: Same non-significant, localized impacts from maintenance and emergency repairs as described for the Overland Segment.
 Construction/Operations: None expected.
 None expected.
 No new wetlands impacts would occur.

-Comparison Proposed CHPE Project Factor/ Resource Area Lake Champlain Segment Overland Segment Hudson River Segment New York City Metropolitan Area Segment No Action Alternative Geology and Soils Construction: Temporary disturbance of 127,000 cubic yards (97,000 cubic meters) of sediment.
-Operations: Emergency repair impacts would be shorter-term and more localized than those from construction. disturbance of approximately 585 acres (237 hectares) of upland area.
+Comparison Proposed C HPE Project Nia A attau Factor/ Resource Area Lake Champlain Segment Overland Segment Hudson River Segment New York City Metropolitan Area Segment No Action Alternative Geology and Soils Construction: Temporary disturbance of 127,000 cubic yards (97,000 cubic meters) of sediment.
+Operations: Emergency repair impacts would be shorter-term and more localized than those from construction.
+No impacts from possible seismic events. disturbance of approximately 585 acres (237 hectares) of upland area.
 Non-significant impacts from bedrock blasting and removal, increased erosion and sedimentation, and soil compaction on land and sediment disturbance in waterways and wetlands.
 Operations: Negligible increase in soil erosion and sedimentation from periodic vegetation maintenance.
-Emergency repair impacts would be shorter-term and more localized than those from construction.
-Construction: Temporary disturbance of 229,000 cubic yards (175,000 cubic meters) of sediment.
+Emergency repair impacts would be shorter-term and more localized than those from construction. disturbance of 229,000 cubic yards (175,000 cubic meters) of sediment.
 Temporary disturbance of approximately 47 acres (19 hectares) of upland area.
 Upland bedrock blasting and removal possible; erosion, sedimentation, and soil compaction over land.
 Operations: Same as indicated for the Lake Champlain and Overland segments.
 Construction/Operations: Temporary disturbance of 11,000 cubic yards (8,400 cubic meters) of sediment.
 Temporary disturbance of approximately 14 acres (6 hectares) of upland area.
 Otherwise, same impacts as indicated for the Lake Champlain and Overland segments.
 None expected.
 No new geology and soils impacts would occur.
 Cultural Resources Construction: Potential adverse effects on 5 underwater archaeological sites, 2 terrestrial sites extending into Lake Champlain, and 2 National Register of Historic Places (NRHP)-listed sites.
 Operations: No adverse effects are expected.
 Construction: Potential adverse effects on 34 terrestrial archaeological sites, 16 NRHP-listed or -eligible sites, and 1 cemetery.
 Operations: No adverse effects are expected.
 Construction: Potential adverse effects on 8 terrestrial archaeological sites, 6 underwater archaeological sites, 7 NRHP-listed or -eligible sites, and 1 cemetery.
 Operations: Potential visual impacts on 1 NRHP-listed site.
 Construction: Potential adverse effects on 7 terrestrial archaeological sites and 10 NRHP-listed or -eligible sites.
 Operations: None expected.
 None expected.
 No new cultural resources effects would occur.